jkaiser87/VOL3D/README.md

 <img width="1400" height="727" alt="image" src="https://github.com/user-attachments/assets/d241d764-3b43-43b3-a183-53f894f9d29a" />

 To prepare for step 2 (summarizing several animals in one brain), use the button "save to additional folder" and choose a folder where the *_volumes.mat file will be stored.
 Add all additional animals after processing them to this same folder.
+If you want to calculate volume overlap with brain structures with only 1 animal, you can still run step 2 on only 1 animal.

 #### 2. Plotting Multiple Animals into 1
 To combine data from multiple animals into a single 3D model, follow these steps using the second MATLAB script: `VOL3D_Step2_PlotAllAndCalculateVolumes.m`.